Skip to main content

 For people of African ancestry:

-• Lp(a) levels of >30 mg/dL are associated with an up to 2-fold increased risk of incident ischemic stroke.
+• Lp(a) levels of >30 mg/dL were associated with an increased risk of incident ischemic stroke (HR=1.60; 95% CI 1.10-2.34).
 Median Lp(a) levels are also highest compared with other racial subgroups22,23

 For people of South Asian ancestry: